Lead FAQ’s

 What is Lead?

-Lead is a naturally occurring element found in small amounts in the earth’s crust.
-While it has some beneficial uses, it can be toxic to humans and animals causing of health effects.
+Lead is a naturally occurring element found in the earth’s crust.
+While it has some industrial uses, it can be toxic to humans and animals, causing significant health effects.
+Exposure to lead in Denver homes and buildings often comes from old paint, plumbing, and contaminated soil.

 Where is Lead Found?